rtylerlucas/awildtylerappeared/content/posts/march-in-review-2020.md

 ## Highlights of March

-- Turned 27 ✅
+- Turned 27 🎁
-- Disassembled PS4 ✅
+- Disassembled PS4 🔏
-- Restrung my guitar ✅
+- Restrung my guitar 🎸
   - Over a year had past with it missing a string, collecting dust and regret.
-- Built a home office ✅
+- Built a home office 🖥
-- Got promoted! ✅
+- Got promoted! 🎉
   - Feels good.
 Love my team, still loving Convoy.
 I'm grateful to work at a company that can thrive in the inflamed economic environment.

 ## Lowlights

-- No gym, no weights
+- No gym, no weights.
   - There is nothing I want more in this world at the moment than a pair of 35lb dumbbells.
 Sadly, they're out.
+- _Lots_ of internet surfing.
+  - Waiting for the code to compile?
+The muscle-memory in my fingers would navigate my attention to Hacker News, The Verge, Tech Crunch, Reddit, Polygon, Kotaku, faster than my brain could keep up with.
+If my phone was in hand, I would bounce between Instagram and Facebook in a very similar, instinctual fashion.

 ### Thoughts

 I spent more quality time with friends in March 2020 than any other period in recent memory.
-Mostly virtual, sometimes in very small groups.
+Mostly virtual, sometimes in small groups.
+It was lovely.
+The time together felt more intentional than ever before.
+We could vent about our fears and frustrations with our reality.
+To quote Mr. Rogers, anything mentionable is manageable.

 ### Faves from the month